iced-rs/iced_audio/README.md

 ```

 ## Widgets partially implemented
-* HSlider - a horizontal slider
+* HSlider - a horizontal slider (just need to add texture style variant)

 ## Roadmap of planned widgets
 ### Inputs

-* VSlider - vertical slider with optional notches
+* VSlider - vertical slider
-* HSlider - horizontal slider with optional notches
+* HSlider - horizontal slider
+* HTickMarks - horizontal tick marks
+* VTickMark - vertical tick marks
 * HRangeSlider - a horizontal slider with two or more handles for controlling the automation range of a parameter.
-* VTextureSlider - same as VSlider but using a texture
-* HTextureSlider - same as HSlider but using a texture
-* Knob - a rotating knob with optional notches
-* TextureKnob - same as Knob but using a texture.
-May also have optional highlight and shadow layers.
+* Knob - a rotating knob with optional notches.
+Texture style may have optional highlight and shadow layers.
+* KnobTickMarks - tick marks around a knob
 * KnobAutoRange - an adjustable line around a Knob that represents the range of automation active on that parameter.
 Will have a unipolar and bipolar mode.
 May also have multiple of these widgets in a ring-like pattern like in the original Massive synthesizer.
 * EnvelopeEditor - adjustable points connected by lines that represent an envelope / lfo.
 Lines can be straight or curved, and extra points can be added or removed.
 * StepEditor - a row of vertical sliders for step automation
 * ParEqEditor - a row of points connected by lines used to control parametric equalizers.
 These points can also be controlled with the scroll wheel to adjust Q value.
 * Keys - piano keys that can be clicked with a mouse to play a synthesizer.
 Velocity is controlled by how low on the key the mouse was clicked at.
 It can be horizontal or vertical.
-* TextureKeys - same as Keys but with Textures
 * PitchWheel - like VSlider but the slider snaps back to the middle when the mouse is released.
-* TexturePitchWheel - same as PitchWheel but using a texture.
-May also use an optional highlight and shadow layer.
+Texture style may have an optional highlight and shadow layer.
 * XYPad - a draggable point in a 2D square used to control 2 parameters at once

 ### Visualizers